Latest News

 Solar farms accounted from January to November for a record share of ERCOT's generation mix.
 This compares with a share of 13% for coal plants in the state.

-The solar share in Texas this year is compared to a mere 6% in the same months of 2022.
+The?solar share in Texas this year is compared to a mere 6% in the same months of 2022.
 This shows the rapid and massive rollout of solar assets in Texas over the past few years.

-These are the opinions of a columnist who writes for.
+These are the opinions of the columnist, an author for.

 You like this article?
 Check it out